 Cleopatra Bernard, the mother of late rapper XXXTentacion, is perched on a barstool in the parlor of a penthouse in Midtown Manhattan.
 It’s two and a half months before the release of her son’s second posthumous album, Bad Vibes Forever, and she is on the phone, talking about minor tweaks that need to be made to one of the songs.

-Bad Vibes Forever, the follow-up to 2018’s posthumous album, Skins, will arrive a year and a half after Jahseh Onfroy’s June 2018 death, and the core team behind it—Bernard, manager Solomon Sobande, producer John Cunningham, and EMPIRE Distribution founder Ghazi Shami—have been tasked with finishing the project and preparing it for release.
+Bad Vibes Forever, the follow-up to 2018’s posthumous album, Skins, will arrive a year and a half after Jahseh Onfroy’s June 2018 death, and the core team behind it—manager Solomon Sobande, producer John Cunningham, EMPIRE founder Ghazi Shami, and Bernard (who serves as executive producer)—have been tasked with finishing the project and preparing it for release.

 As Bernard wraps up her call and discusses other small changes to the album, it becomes clear just how long the road to Bad Vibes Forever has been.
 “There are some songs that he had made himself in 2017, and there are some songs that were from 2018,” Cunningham points out.
 “As far as putting together the album and coalescing which songs became part of Bad Vibes Forever, it’s been about a year-long process.
 But creatively, this is something he had been talking about for a couple of years, all the way back to even 2016.”